YardRat0117/YardRat0117.github.io/index.md

 - Gotta find a place to dump some fellow bloggers' links

 Another reason?
-Gotta have a spot to dump some links from fellow bloggers.
-And it's worthy pointing out that, they don't even bother to dump my link on their blog. :(
+'Gotta have a spot to dump some links from fellow bloggers' sounds alike.

+~~And it's worthy pointing out that, they don't even bother to dump my link on their blog. :(~~

-About those fellow bloggers who dumped or not even dumped my link, please come here: [Everything about Friend Link](about/link.md)
+Latest update: some of them finally spared a bit of their empathy and dumped my link. :)  Check out [Everything about Friend Link](about/link.md) to find more about this.

 ## How is this blog constructed?

+~~(Just omit this part, which is generated by ChatGPT and dupmed for integrity of this page.)~~

 This blog is built totally with Markdown and GitHub Pages.